isabella232/acp-mobile-sdkdocs/src/pages/documentation/mobile-core/configuration/index.md

 This API is only available in Android.

 You can clear any programmatic updates made to the configuration via the `clearUpdatedConfiguration` API.
-This will clear programmatic updates to configuration made via the `updateConfiguration(configMap)` API.
-It will also clear any updates to the `MobilePrivacyStatus` made via `setPrivacyStatus(privacyStatus)`.
+This will clear programmatic updates to configuration made via the `updateConfiguration` API.
+It will also clear any updates to the `MobilePrivacyStatus` made via `setPrivacyStatus`.

 For implementation details, please refer to the [configuration API reference](./api-reference.md#clearUpdatedConfiguration).